MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started/installation.md

 ## Make the proxy globally available

-Making the proxy globally available enables starting the proxy from any directory and project specific mock responses.
+If you make Dev Proxy globally available, you can start it from any directory and project on your machine.

-Updating the path differs across operating systems.
+To make Dev Proxy globally available, add its folder to the system path.
+Updating the system path differs across operating systems.
 Follow the next steps relevant to the operating system that you use.

 ### [Windows](#tab/windows)